larsleijten/swin_classifier/README.md

 ## Data

 The candidates dataset consisted of about 700,000 candidates, with approximately 1500 of those requiring follow-up.
 To speed up training times for this project, I decided to work with image patches with centered candidates.
 With regard to data storage, I selected all 1500 positive candidates and about 2000 negative candidates and saved the patches.
 The dataset was split 80:20 over a train and validation set.
+I coded data augmentations for all random possible flips and 90 degree rotations.

 ## Training